- Travel and Places»

 Pissing the Night Away

 Once I got my pictures of the colossal hotel, I walked back to Clarke Quay and partied the night away.
 I first went to Hooter's to have a few drinks and some hotwings.
 It has been a while since I been to Hooter's and I remembered they had one at Clarke.
 Honestly, I wasn't impress with the girls or the service but it didn't ruin my night.
 Then I went to a couple bars that played live music.
 I can't remember there names but I had a good time there watching people rock out (like I said, you're never to old to rock or party).

 Then I went to an outdoors bar that I wish I could remember the name but to the life of me, I can't.
 This bar had three young women working there and they were great to talk to.
 What surprised me about them was they didn't enjoy living in Singapore.
 They would rather be somewhere else, a different city and different country.
 I told them I wish I lived in Singapore because I think the country is awesome.
 One thing I've learned throughout all my travels, the grass is always greener on the other side of the fence.

 Later that night, there were some Austrian people who were also on a holiday I became acquainted with.
 This bar stayed open later than the other bars and we all were drinking past 3:00AM.
 These Austrian folks were pretty chill and good people.
-They even invited me to go with them back to there hotel with the casino underground (I guess anything can happen when you party naked) but I had to call it a night because my flight was going to fly out in 8 hours.
+They even invited me to go with them back to there hotel with the casino underground (I guess anything can happen when go with the flow) but I had to call it a night because my flight was going to fly out in 8 hours.
 All in all, I made the best I could with my 24 hour layover in Singapore and I would definitely do it all over again because this country/city/island is a damn fine (no pun intended) place.

-Other Places to see in Singapore
+Other Recommended Places to see in Singapore

 Below are other attractions I may have not mentioned but seemed like awesome places to check out: